 -

-Cut the watermelon into fry-shaped sticks.
+Cut the watermelon into fry-shaped sticks, about ½-inch thick.

 -